HeikoKramer/webDev/javascript_notes.md

 ```

 ## Use destructuring assignment to pass an object as a function's parameters
-This technique is commenly used with API calls to take only needed values. <br>
+This technique is commonly used with API calls to take only needed values. <br>

 ```js
 const stats = {